googleapis/repo-automation-bots/packages/blunderbuss/README.md

   - pr_assignee2
 ```

-The `by_labels` option allows you to assign issues based on the issue's labels.
+The `by` option allows you to assign issues based on the issue's labels.
 If any one of the `labels` matches, the issue will be assigned to a random user
-listed in the `to` field. `by_labels` has a higher precedence than the other
+listed in the `to` field. `by` has a higher precedence than the other users
-users under `assign_issues`.
+under `assign_issues`.

 Blunderbuss can also be manually triggered by attached a "blunderbuss: assign" label to either an
 issue or PR.